ByAUJay

 2. Ensure Privacy & Data Minimization

-- Avoid storing sensitive data on-chain; prefer off-chain storage with on-chain hashes for verification.
+- Steer clear of storing sensitive data directly on-chain; instead, go for off-chain storage and just use on-chain hashes for verification.

 3. Facilitate Seamless User Experience

-- Integrate intuitive onboarding processes with social logins, biometric authentication, or hardware wallets.
+- Make onboarding a breeze by incorporating social logins, biometric authentication, or even hardware wallets.

-- Offer clear guidance on identity recovery and management.
+- Provide straightforward instructions for identity recovery and management.

 4. Incorporate Compliance & Security Measures